jhermsmeier/node-scuid/README.md

 ## Tests

-Just like `cuid`, collision resistance for both – slugs and IDs – is tested over 2 million iterations.
+Just like `cuid`, collision resistance for both – slugs and IDs – is tested over 1 million and 2 million iterations respectively.
 To run the tests, run:

 ```